DEFRA/water-abstraction-team/principles.md

 # Principles

+> This repo was created in 2022 when the new tech team took over Water Abstraction.
+Any standards or principles stated here are what we _aspire_ the project to meet!

 As a technology team in Defra we are called on to think about and use a number of principles from a number of sources.

 This page gives some focus to those things that are key to us.